WILLIAM HAYES Student Staff Trustee (Part I)

 Silven, Bill, John Hayes at Woolridge, Ky. c.
 1919.

-The couple moved to Woolridge, an active mining town near Marsh Creek, and just north of Jellico, Tennessee, shortly after the birth of their first child, Silven.
+The DAisy and George, the newly married couple, moved to Woolridge, an active mining town near Marsh Creek, and just north of Jellico, Tennessee, shortly after the birth of their first child, Silven.
 George took a job in Woolridge as a miner, a career he continued for most of his life.
 The Woolridge mining camp looked to be a good location for the growing family with its new family houses and a well-run mining operation.
-There, the young couple also added George’s father, William, to the family group.
-William Hayes the elder had recently lost his wife Mary Gilreath Hayes and was in failing health.
-Daisy now had the children. her father-in-law to care for, and the new life of a coal-mining town to adjust to.
-It was in Woolridge that Raymond and Paul were born.
-At Woolridge, the family began the long journey in a cycle of coal camp work and life.
+There, the young couple also added a son John Hayes and William Hayes.
+George’s father, also named William, was added to the family group.

 WILLIAM HAYES (Part I): Tuberculosis – A Medical Crisis